Home > Teacher Training and Examinations

 You can find out more on the CELTA from the Cambridge CELA web site at: http://www.cambridgeenglish.org/teaching-english/teaching-qualifications/celta/

-Courses are held twice a year on a ‘part-time’ basis and comprise 20 sessions (days) with each session being held from 9:00 am to 5:00 pm each Saturday, plus 2, 3 or, occasionally, 4 Sundays.
+Courses are held twice a year on a ‘part-time’ basis and comprise a minimum 120 hours training held over 18 to 20 sessions (days), with each session usually held from 9:00 am to 5:00 pm each Saturday, plus 2, 3 or, occasionally, 4 Sundays.
 The spring-summer course is held from April to July, and the autumn-winter course from September to December.
 Currently, we do not offer ‘intensive’ courses in Kobe.

 Our courses are offered primarily with local, working teachers in mind.
 The part-time format allows you to put into practice right away what you've learned in your own classes.
 Other significant factors are: